bcit-ci/CodeIgniter/user_guide_src/source/database/query_builder.rst

 clause::

 	$query = $this->db->get('mytable', 10, 20);

-	// Produces: SELECT * FROM mytable LIMIT 20, 10
+	// Executes: SELECT * FROM mytable LIMIT 20, 10
 	// (in MySQL.
 Other databases have slightly different syntax)

 You'll notice that the above function is assigned to a variable named
 $query, which can be used to show the results::